Best Smart Locks to Buy in December 2025

 Philips Smart Lock with Handles, Keyless Entry Door Lock Set, Smart Door Lock with 2 Level Handles, Digital Keypad Deadbolt for Front Door, App Fingerprint PIN Code Unlocking, Auto Locking

-VOICE CONTROL: COMPATIBLE WITH ALEXA AND GOOGLE ASSISTANT FOR CONVENIENCE.
+- VOICE CONTROL: COMPATIBLE WITH ALEXA AND GOOGLE ASSISTANT FOR EASE.

 Installing a smart lock can be a manageable DIY project if you have basic handyman skills, as many smart locks come with detailed instructions and require only standard tools like a screwdriver.
 However, the ease of installation can vary depending on the specific lock model and the type of door you have.
 Some locks are designed to retrofit existing deadbolts, making the process relatively straightforward.
 On the other hand, if your door requires additional modifications or if you're not comfortable with the installation process, hiring a professional might be a better option.
 A professional can ensure the lock is installed correctly and operates seamlessly with any existing home automation systems.
 Additionally, hiring a professional can be beneficial for setting up more complex features, like integration with a smart home network, where expertise in smart home technology is required.